Distraction is a very broad category, and everyone can benefit from distraction in some shape or form. Some examples

 The importance of the environment is often overlooked when it comes to dental fear.
 If your dentist happens to be a serious bit of dental totty, you may be able to ignore everything else around you… but for most people, the environment definitely sets the tone and has a huge role to play in feeling relaxed.

 This wasn’t always the case (and of course, there’s still room for improvement).
-In the following article, dentist Lloyd Jerome describes how he uses the environment to make people feel at ease!
+In the following article from 2004, trend-setting dentist Lloyd Jerome describes how he uses the environment to make people feel at ease!

 The Art and Science of Distraction